pixmob/httpclient/README.markdown

 Please read JavaDoc and [source code](http://github.com/pixmob/httpclient/tree/master/src/org/pixmob/httpclient) for advanced use.

-A sample application (with source code) is available in the Play Store: [HCL Demo](https://play.google.com/store/apps/details?id=org.pixmob.httpclient.demo).
+A sample application (with source code) is available in this repository.

 License
 -------